Boran/docker-drupal/README.md

 - Install composer and drush
 - Use included Drupal7, or download Drupal, pull from git or via drush makefile
 - Install drupal+DB via a standard or custom profile
+- Optionally run cron, rsyslog and postfix, or add HTTPS, or externalise the DB, or..
 - Most drupal install settings are environment settings when creating a container from the image.
 See below.

 # Installation